BartRoels/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/4_ArcEnableWACVM.md

 ==============
 Overview
 -----------
-You used have deployed some virtual machines on the Azure Stack HCI Cluster leveraging the Windows Admin Center, it is now time to Arc-enable those assets and look at the Azure Arc-enabled Server capabilities.
+You have deployed some virtual machines on the Azure Stack HCI Cluster leveraging the Windows Admin Center, it is now time to Arc-enable those assets and look at the Azure Arc-enabled Server capabilities.

 Contents
 -----------